 The installation program on the CD will install four PDF manuals to your hard drive.
-These are the USB I/O Quick-Start Guide, this User Manual, Software Reference Manual, and super-software-tech manual; Vendor Requests.
+These are the USB I/O Quick-Start Guide, this User Manual, USB Software Reference Manual, and a low-level document for those rare applications that need it, the "Low-Level Vendor Request Reference.pdf".

-Software Reference Manual
+USB Software Reference Manual

-Details our various drivers and sample programs in a number of programming languages as well as providing insight into the most optimum combination of language, environment/OS and hardware selection available.
+This document details our various drivers and sample programs in a number of programming languages as well as providing insight into the most optimum combination of language, environment/OS and hardware selection available.
 Following are two very useful calls associated with this product.
 Refer to the Software Reference Manual for additional calls and information.